TiberiusBaker/TiberiusBaker/README.md

 🌱 I am currently getting back into Front End Development in general, as my job has me mostly working with the backend.

-🔭 I am currently working on my portfolio of projects, and while doing so: try new things, write good clean code, and document everything as I go.
+🔭 I am currently working on my portfolio of projects, and while doing so: trying new things, writing good clean code, and documenting everything as I go.

-I love to read and listen to books, mostly of the fiction variety.
-My current obsession is "The God of Endings" by Jacqueline Holland, which follows one woman's story throughout two centuries.
+⚡ Fun Fact: I love to read and listen to books, mostly of the fiction variety.
+My current obsession is "The God of Endings" by Jacqueline Holland, which follows one woman's story throughout two centuries with a message about what it is to be human.

+😄 Pronouns - He/Him/His

 # Skills